What's the difference between live resin and distillate?

 Effects

-To understand the effects of these concentrates, we need to understand the endocannabinoid system (ECS).
-Discovered about three decades ago, the endocannabinoid system is a network of receptors throughout our bodies located in our brains, nervous system, organs, and other cells.
+To fully understand the effects of these concentrates, one must learn about the endocannabinoid system (ECS).
+Discovered only about three decades ago, the endocannabinoid system is a network of receptors throughout our bodies located in our brains, nervous system, organs, and immune cells.

-Naturally occurring endocannabinoids in our bodies bind to CB1 and CB2 receptors and help regulate various bodily processes, including our digestive and immune systems.
+Humans and other mammals have naturally-occurring endocannabinoids in our bodies.
+These endocannabinoids bind to CB1 and CB2 receptors and help regulate various bodily processes, including our digestive and immune systems.

-Consuming hemp products gives our bodies a boost of cannabinoids in our bodies that we may lack.
+Consuming hemp products provides our bodies with a boost of cannabinoids that we may lack in our bodies.
 This helps to create balance in our ECS, a key to overall wellness.

 The bottom line

 When it comes to choosing a cannabis concentrate, one thing is certain: what's right for one person may not be right for every person.
-From drastically different effects to varied duration, the expected experience between live resin and distillates is pronounced.
+From different extraction methods to varied effects, there is quite a difference between distillate and live resin cannabis concentrates.

 Sources: